emdes515/fridgeNotes/README.md

 🔗 Link to project: https://emdes515.github.io/fridgeNotes/

 It is a simple web application where you can create notes like on your fridge.
-This has been one of the first projects created by me.
-It learn me a lot about JS and DOM.
+That has been one of the first projects created by me.
+It learnt me a lot about JS and DOM.

 ## 🪶 features 🪶
 * creating notes